jadzeidan/user-guides/docs/bitbox01/Other/bitbox01_backup.md

 * Addresses are numbered from index 0 in sequentially increasing manner.

 ## Other schemes / Information
-* Electrum recovery keys are generated with m/44'/0'/0'.
-* For a multi-signature wallet, the base BIP32 key path is m/100'/45'/0'.
 * The tool generates Ethereum keys m/44'/60'/0'/0/0 through m/44'/60'/0'/0/19.
 <!--
 | master private key | purpose'  | coin' | account' | change | address |